tienle/feature_toggle/README.md

 ## Introduction

 This gem allows to manage (enable/disable) application features on the fly depending on predefined states (e.g beta, paid user).
-There is an UI for toggling the relation (feature matrix) between features and states.
+There is a UI for toggling the relation (feature matrix) between features and states.

 ![Image of UI]
 (http://i.imgur.com/FC8zrvC.png)